mikako-shirai/Elementary-Cellular-Automaton-Generator/README.md

 This program generates patterns of elementary cellular automaton using Python
 By running main.py, it takes the following three inputs from command line
 - a decimal number
-- the number of rows (optional, default value = 200)
+- a number of rows in output (optional, default value = 200)
-- the number of columns (optional, default value = 400)
+- a number of columns in output (optional, default value = 400)

 ```
 > rule number (0-255) : 110